Anne CoxTitle: Psychology Instructor

 Professor Cox received her Bachelor of Arts degree from Allegheny College in Pa. and did her graduate work in Psychology at California State University Long Beach and Pepperdine University.

 She has been teaching Psychology and Womens Studies at Saddleback College for 25 years.

-I am interested in the aspect of Psychology that deals with how humans can live more positive, more productive, more satisfying lives.
+Professor Cox is most interested in the aspect of Psychology that deals with how humans can live more positive, more productive, more satisfying lives.
 This is a new area of research in Psychology, begun by Martin Seligman in 1998 and now known as Positive Psychology.
-Positive Psychology uses the scientific method in its efforts to assess, understand, and then build the human strengths.
+Positive Psychology uses the scientific method in its efforts to assess, understand, and then help to develop the human strengths.
 It aims to measure, understand, and foster the characteristics that make life more worth living.
 It attempts to identify the biological, behavioral, and cognitive patterns that we are born with, and that we can cultivate, in order to feel more in control of our lives.

 by Don and Sandra Hockenbury, Worth Publishers.
-5th Ed. (newest edition!)
+6th Ed. (newest edition)

 ISBN-10: 0072842628 ISBN-13: 9780072842623.
 Edition: 7